DRC Pilot and Feasibility Grant Program Overview

-- All awardees must present a poster at the Annual Diabetes Spring Symposium in March
+- All awardees must present a poster at the Annual Diabetes Spring Symposium on Wednesday, April 2, 2014.

 - A final progress report is due one month after the close of the project period.
 The one page report will contain a synopsis of scientific progress, a list of resulting collaborations, publications, and grants, and a description of the relationship of the project to Core usage.